hejsekvojtech/android_device_acer_Z500/README.md

 # Acer Liquid Z500

 Acer Liquid Z500 device (codenamed as _"acer_Z500"_) is a low-range smartphone from Acer.
 Acer Liquid Z500 was announced in 2014, Septeber.
+This branch is for building LineageOS 13.0 ROMs only.

 Basic   | Spec Sheet
 -------:|:-------------------------